syntax53/MMUD-Explorer/README.md

 -UP: item/key references for rooms and textblocks expanded (requires database created with NMR v1.7+)
 -UP: added recent database list for fast switching
 -UP: find best will now take AC/Enc ratio into account when stats are equal
+-UP: added the option to only copy the name of something when right-clicking and copying
 -UP: hardcoded item #s 68 & 100 (dragger & quarterstaff) as usable by "limited" weapon classes as is in the DLL

 v1.70 (02/18/2008) - By Ghaleon